Magallanes, Cavite: Demographics

-In the 2020 census, the population of Magallanes, Cavite, was 23,851 people, with a density of sigfig 23,851/73.07.
+In the 2024 census, the population of Magallanes was 25,826 people, with a density of sigfig 25,826/73.07.

 Economy

 Although the main source of livelihood in Magallanes is agriculture, it is evident that there has been a shift in emphasis from rice farming to coffee production because of the growing market demand for coffee.
-This is revealed in a study made by the Provincial Development Staff at Trece Martires City.
+This is revealed in a study made by the Provincial Development Staff at Trece Martires.
 Another reason is that the production of rice, corn and a wide variety of vegetables and fruits is more than sufficient to satisfy the nutritional demand of the population.

-However, there is a large deficit in livestock and poultry production, which has been relegated to a backyard industry.
-To solve this problem there is need to encourage the establishment of livestock and poultry farms on a commercial scale.
-The local development plan calls for the introduction of high-yielding breeds and the conversion of idle lands into grazing pastures.
+Despite the town’s agricultural potential, livestock and poultry production remain limited and primarily confined to backyard operations.
+Addressing this deficit requires promoting commercial-scale farming.
+The local development plan emphasizes the introduction of high-yielding breeds and the conversion of idle lands into grazing pastures to boost productivity.

 Magallanes has a potential labor force of 5,066 or 52.3% of the total population.
 However, only 2,725 or 54% of this number are economically active.
 The town has also a low unemployment rate of 3.7% with only 100 of this labor force listed as unemployed.
 The existence of large and productive agricultural lands offers a wide variety of economic activities.
 The agricultural sector absorbs as much as 82% of the labor force, while the service sector comprising teachers and government employees and workers account for only 15.6%.
 A negligible 2.4% are absorbed by the manufacturing, transportation and other commercial industries.